M-Moeini/BI-Dashboard/README.md

 The purpose of this project is to help the business make informed decisions by visualizing key sales metrics such as revenue trends, top-performing customers, and products.
 The analysis was performed using both Power BI and Tableau to deliver a comprehensive and interactive dashboard.

+## Technologies Used

+- **SQL**: Used to extract and transform data from the sales database.
+- **Power BI**: For building interactive dashboards, performing detailed data analysis, and visualizing insights.
+- **Tableau**: For an alternative, more visual representation of the same data, providing flexibility for stakeholders.
+- **ETL**: Data was extracted, transformed, and loaded into Power BI and Tableau for analysis.

 ### ETL Process

 An ETL (Extract, Transform, Load) process was implemented to prepare the data for analysis: